• Skip to main content

 • Are those daily/weekly meetings really helping you?

-• Can your receptionist or a clerk who is not being 100% utilized take care of some additional tasks.
+• Can your receptionist or a clerk who is not being 100% utilized to take care of some additional tasks?

 • Is your inventory system automated?
 Labor-intensive tasks are more prone to mistakes.

-• Are you using a cost-effective accounting software?
-In recent years, provides like Zoho have been offering the same services like the big guys but at half the price.
+• Are you using cost-effective accounting software?
+In recent years, providers like Zoho have been offering the same services like the big guys but at half the price.

 • If a significant portion of your customers utilize your services only for a few months and leave, offer a discounted yearly plan if they pay upfront.